| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 SS99 1AA

-We may charge further interest if you don’t pay the VAT in full within 30 days from the calculation date shown on the Notice of Error Correction.
+We may charge further interest if you do not pay the VAT in full within 30 days from the calculation date shown on the Notice of Error Correction.

 You can pay electronically by: